-Check it, and click Apply, and then OK.
+- Check it, click Apply, and then OK.

-To re-enable the account, trace back the steps, only this time you uncheck the “Disable” option and apply.
+Interestingly, it will disappear from the Switch Account option and the login prompt once you disable the account.
+To re-enable the account, trace back the steps, only this time you uncheck the Disable option and apply.

-If you are a power user who is more comfortable with command prompt, Windows 10 does allow you to run 5-word command to instantly disable, and enable an account.
+If you are a power user who is more comfortable with Command Prompt or Windows Terminal, Windows 11/10 does allow you to run 5-word command to disable and enable an account instantly.

 - Make sure to have the account name handy.

 - Search for the command prompt using the Windows 11/10 Search on the taskbar.

 - Once it shows up, right-click and run as administrator.
 You will be prompted for a yes or no. Select Yes.

 - Now type the following command to disable the account.

 - net user <accountname> /active:no — To Disable.

 - net user <accountname> /active:yes — To Enable it back.